Cinnamon and Kale

 Stinging nettle and mint

-If you are picking nettles from the wild, do make sure you are away from busy traffic areas and dog walk routes.
-Despite their downsides, both as an aggravating weed, and as a stinging plant, nettles are really nutritious.
+Despite their downsides, both as an aggravating weed, and as a stinging plant, nettles are very nutritious.
 They have been used in herbal medicines for many centuries.
-And once they touch the boiling water, they'll no longer sting:)

 Nettles are rich in vitamins A,C, K, and several B vitamins.
 They are also a good source of calcium, iron, magnesium and potassium.
 And like most greens, they are rich in a number of antioxidants and polyphenols.

-Prepare the herbs by removing any large woody stems, and give the leaves a rinse.
-Remember to use gloves when handling the nettle leaves.
+Prepare the herbs by removing any large woody stems, and give the leaves a quick rinse under the tap.
+Remember to use gloves.

-Add the leaves to a pot or heat resistant jug.
-Pour over 500ml just boiled water, and leave to steep for 10 minutes.
+Add the leaves to a pot or heat-resistant jug.
+Pour over 500ml of just-boiled water, and leave to steep for 5-10 minutes.

 Mint and nettle leaves in teapot